 Beginning in 2020, the Maryland Department of the Environment (MDE) initiated a PFAS monitoring program.
 PFOA and PFOS are two of the most prevalent PFAS compounds.
-PFOA concentrations from samples taken from our water system in 2022 ranged from non detect-1.59 parts per trillion (ppt); PFOS concentrations from samples taken from our water system in 2022 was non detect ppt.
+PFOA and PFOS concentrations from samples taken from our water system in 2022 were [6.1] parts per trillion (ppt) and [0.0] ppt, respectively.
 In March 2023, EPA announced proposed Maximum Contaminant Levels (MCLs) of 4 ppt for PFOA and 4 ppt for PFOS, and a Group Hazard Index for four additional PFAS compounds.
-Future regulations would require additional monitoring as well as certain actions for systems above the MCLs.
+Future regulations would require additional monitoring as well as certain actions for systems above the MCLs or Hazard Index.
 EPA will publish the final MCLs and requirements by the end of 2023 or beginning of 2024.
-Additional information about PFAS can be found on the MDE website: mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx (
+Additional information about PFAS can be found on the MDE website: mde.maryland.gov/PublicHealth/Pages/PFAS-Landing-Page.aspx